 Should a home visit be necessary, please request this if possible before 10.30am to enable the doctors to efficiently plan their visiting circuits.
 When you phone, be prepared to describe your problems to the Receptionist; this will help the Doctor to decide whether the best possible care can be provided by a home visit.
 Please remember that it takes much longer to see you at home.
 Your doctors can see several people at the surgery in the time it takes to drive to a patient’s home.
 Nevertheless, we will strive to provide an efficient visiting service if this is appropriate for your care.

 If you have a prebooked appointment it is helpful to tell the surgery if you cannot avoid being late.
 If you are unable to keep an appointment or one is no longer necessary, do try to let us know however late in the day, as we may be able to fit in someone else at short notice.

-Make your appointment online! – This system is not currently available during the Covid Pandemic in order that we can triage your call and keep you and our staff safe.
+Make your appointment online! – Some appointments are not available during the Covid Pandemic in order that we can triage your call and keep you and our staff safe.